software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 Open <http://localhost:8080> in browser.
 We should see the text "Reading recommendation list coming soon!" where used to be the list of reading recommendations.
 Change the text in the `renderRecommendationList.jsx` and save the changes.
 Then, reaload the page and you should see that the text has changed.

 Next we will implement the list of reading recommendations as a React frontend application.
-After that we will implement the the fifth user story "As an user I want to filter reading recommendations based on the category so that I can find interesting recommendations easier".
+After that we will implement the the fifth user story "As a user I want to filter reading recommendations based on the category so that I can find interesting recommendations easier".

 For the _fifth user story_ we can have the following tasks in addition to the REST API tasks mentioned before: